adrb441/calculator/README.md

 # calculator
 Browser based on screen calculator developed using JavaScript, HTML, and CSS.
+This calculator can calculate addition, subtraction, multiplication, and division.
+It can take in integer numbers and decimal numbers.
+Operations can be chained together, where the running result is displayed between operations.
+A maximum of 13 characters can be displayed, numbers are rounded accordingly.
+A clear button is incorporated to reset all running values.
+All buttons and display box are aligned using flexbox.